LEAN-96/RAG-Demystified/README.md

         d(z) = BERTd(z).

+*d(z) is a dense representation of a document produced by a BERT_BASE document encoder*

 5. Storage in Vector Database: Finally, we store these encoded chunks in a vector database.
 This specialized database is designed to manage and search embedded vectors.
 This makes it easy for the retriever to find what it needs quickly when we ask it questions later on.
 Researcher from Facebook used an FAISS index as vector database.